June 11, 2018

 Before you start printing any big parts, you’ll want to do a couple calibration cubes to optimize your Z offset.
 Parts can stick so well to garolite that it will actually fuse to it and you’ll need a razor blade to remove the part and the chunks of garolite stuck to the print.
 I’ve printed a NylonX Phil on garolite too close and had him fuse to it completely, breaking him apart and leaving just his boots stuck to the bed.
 Start with a Z offset higher than you might normally use and progressively lower it until the print starts sticking to the bed without warping.
 It’s better to start too far away than too close for the aforementioned reasons.

-If you’re finding prints aren’t sticking despite your best efforts, you can use PVA glue on the bed to give it a little extra hold.
+If you’re finding prints aren’t sticking despite your best efforts, you can use PVA glue on the bed to give it a little extra hold as well as 220 grit sandpaper to add some texture to the bed surface for your print to grab onto.
 You do need to be careful on your choice of glue stick, because some "school glue sticks" are actually not PVA and don't make mention of it on their labels.
-Elmer's school glue sticks are a safe bet.
+Elmer's school glue sticks are a safe bet and come stock with LayerLock Garolite Build Surfaces.
+A small square sheet of 220g sandpaper is also included.

 That’s about all there is to it.
 Printing on garolite makes high-temp material printing a lot easier without much difference in your normal 3D printing routine.
 Of course, if you're attempting to print materials than need more heat than nylon, you might be looking for a more advanced printer to handle those materials, specifically one that uses an enclosure.